BrianReevz/SDLC-Prompts-for-Antigravity-and-Gemini/README.md

 ```
 @plan_feature.md

-We want to add a new page that is going to be our NPC generator.
-It should use the OpenAI API to generate descriptions and names, and DALL-E for images.
+We want to add a feature to prevent users from voting multiple times on the same poll.
+It should track votes based on the user's IP address.
+When a user tries to vote, the system should check if that IP has already submitted a vote for this specific poll ID.
+If they have, display a message saying 'You have already voted on this poll' instead of recording the vote.
 ```

 ## Code Review